ConfusedPolarBear/intro-skipper/README.md

 * Located within the first 25% of an episode, or the first 10 minutes, whichever is smaller
 * At least 20 seconds long

-## Step 1: Optional: install the modified web interface
+## Step 1: Optional: use the modified web interface
 While this plugin is fully compatible with an unmodified version of Jellyfin 10.8.0, using a modified web interface allows you to click a button to skip intros.
 If you skip this step and do not use the modified web interface, you will have to enable the "Automatically skip intros" option in the plugin settings.

-1. Run the `ghcr.io/confusedpolarbear/jellyfin-intro-skipper` container just as you would any other Jellyfin container
-    1. If you reuse the configuration data from another container, **make sure to create a backup first**.
-2. Follow the plugin installation steps below
+Instructions on how to switch web interface versions are located [here](docs/web_interface.md).

 ## Step 2: Install the plugin
 1. Add this plugin repository to your server: `https://raw.githubusercontent.com/ConfusedPolarBear/intro-skipper/master/manifest.json`